The best advice is to be prepared..

 - Where possible, bring a friend.
 To help, have fun with and share the day.
 It is also an extra pair of eyes to watch your stall when you need the loo or a coffee break.

 We operate an onsite queue and safe entry system with all spaces fairly allocated on entry.
-There is ample capacity, summer months maybe different due to size of the field.
+There is ample capacity, summer months

 You are very welcome to bring non-alcoholic drinks, foods or sweets for your own consumption but you cannot sell these items at the car boot sale as there are strict regulations controlling the sale of foods.